Unit Code: NT051-712

 For more information about our different campuses please visit our campuses page.

-Auditing is a great opportunity for those who have some time on their hands and would like to dip their toes into quality Christian Studies without the pressure of assessments.
+Auditing offers an opportunity for those who wish to engage in quality Christian Studies without the pressure of formal assessment.

 Our friendly Student Services Team is ready to answer any questions you may have.